KodyMillar/jubilant-octo-sniffle/tutorial.md

 ```

 `useradd` in this case creates a new user.
-`-m` create's the user's home directory if it doesn't already exist.
-This is important
+`-m` will create your home directory and will copy shell configuration files into your home directory.
 `-s /bin/bash` sets the path to the user's login shell to be /bin/bash.
 Your login shell will run commands everytime you log in to your regular user account.
 Setting the path to /bin/bash will use Bash as your shell, which creates an easier interactive experience with running commands.

 Then we will need to allow the user to run administrative tasks.
 You will need this to be able to run important commands that make modifications to files, users, or groups by using the `sudo` command.
 This will be needed to install and configure nginx in the next steps.